 Our Tiny, Useless Hearts is Toni Jordan’s best novel yet.
 Love her fun and intelligent take on relationship fiction, comedic farce and satire.
+Read on for our full review of this must-read romantic comedy.

 Henry has ended his marriage to Caroline and headed off to Noosa with Mercedes’ grade three teacher, Martha.